 A system that uses blockchain ledgers and cryptography to record and verify transactions

 Can I recover scammed cryptocurrency?

-There are a few avenues to potentially recover scammed cryptocurrency.
-Those who lose crypto assets in a scam have the option to report their case to the FTC.
+While there are a few avenues to recover scammed cryptocurrency, the chance of actually recovering stolen or scammed cryptocurrency is extremely low.
+Those who lose crypto assets in a scam can report their case to the FTC.
 You could also contact the crypto exchange company you used to complete the transaction.

 Can you get scammed if someone sends you crypto?

 Yes.
 Someone sending you a crypto offer (especially if you don’t know them well) could send you to a site designed to phish your personal information or financial logins or install malware on your device.